-The latest release of the already powerful SharePoint Form Web Part adds the ability to easily build pre-populated forms.
-You can now update existing SharePoint List items, or instruct your form to post new items to your SharePoint List.
+The latest release of the already powerful SharePoint Form Web Part still has the ability to easily build pre-populated forms.
+You can also still update existing SharePoint List items, or instruct your form to post new items to your SharePoint List.

 In the spirit of keeping things simple, you simply tell the web part what kind of form you want:

 - Add New Item – Allows you to quickly build custom forms for posting NEW items to a SharePoint List.

 - Update Existing Item – Allows you to quickly build custom forms for UPDATING existing items in a SharePoint List.
 This highly anticipated new feature is now released!

 Quickly add forms to SharePoint pages now with reCaptcha support! reCaptcha is a free anti-bot service you can use on your forms by simply clicking a checkbox!

 Field Validation – Your form fields will validate proper entries.

 Submits to ANY SharePoint list type (even External lists & Custom lists).

 Landing Page – You can optionally provide a URL to be used as a Landing Page for users after they use your form.
 Users will be automatically redirected to the Landing Page you specify (any URL will work, doesn’t even have to be a SharePoint site).